 The internship in geography is a 3-credit-hours course.
 It carries a grade of S or U reflecting a student's performance of internship requirements as described below.

 The purpose of the internship is to provide an opportunity for students to obtain supervised experience in applying tier geographic knowledge and skills in the workplace environment.
 Placement may be with public sector organizations and agencies or private sector business and professions.
 The internship may be paid or non-paying.
-The geography department will assist students in finding internships, but primary responsibility for locating and securing placements rests with the student.
-For example students interested in internships should seek leads from the University's Career Center, other intern programs like the student conservation association, former employers, and the many websites devoted to internships.
+Primary responsibility for locating and securing placements rests with students, but they are encouraged to consult with relevant faculty members to identify potential options.
+Students interested in internships can also seek leads from the University's Career Center, other intern programs like the student conservation association, former employers, and the many websites devoted to internships.
 The acceptability of each proposed internship for academic credit will be judged on its own merits.
 In all instances, there must be some geographic implications or relations in the assigned task or responsibilities.
 The job should not involve only menial work.

 A proposed internship placement must be approved by the geography internship coordinator before a student can register for internship credit.
 See this page for more details on the application and approval process.
 During any internship period, a student should feel free to contact the internship coordinator about any problems or questions.

 By the end of finals, the intern should submit a summary report of their work to the internship coordinator.
 The requirements of the report are described on a separate page.
 The assigning of an S or U grade on an internship will be based on a student's timely and satisfactory submission of their summary report and on their supervisor's evaluation.